Slant Picking

 6. Sometimes he doesn't know what he's talking about, for example, calling hammer-ons and pull-offs "legato."
 It's a common problem with guitarists.
 Legato (the opposite of staccato) has to do with the "full value" of notes.
 Legato is not actually a 'technique' outside of guitar magazines and YouTube videos.

-This entire technical approach is regressive (not that 'regression' is always a bad thing) and does not represent the leading edge of guitar technique.
+This entire technical approach is regressive (not that 'regression' is always a bad thing) and represents neither the leading edge of guitar technique nor adherence to 100 years of proven guitar tradition.
 It's just a bunch of bad habits turned into a system for people stuck with bad habits needing a trick to patch the holes in their playing.

-But I don't think any of this 'slant picking' stuff is even about technique in the same way that McDonalds isn't even about hamburgers any more.
+But I don't think any of the 'slant picking' stuff is even about technique in the same way that McDonalds isn't even about hamburgers any more.

 I watched Grady's Steve Morse video and what struck me most profoundly was how everything is jammed into preexisting jargon boxes.
 Grady is the Ray Kroc of McShred.
 Everything is homogenized and jargonized into McSpeak.

-I think Troy's a better businessman than he is a guitarist (not that he's a bad guitarist) and I think he's got a pretty good sense of his clientele's technical proficiency when they walk through the front door and just how far they're willing to take practice and hard work -- hey, who's got 8 hours a day to dedicate to practice, right?
+I think Troy's a better pitchman than he is a guitarist and I think he's got a pretty good sense of his clientele's technical proficiency when they show up at his site and just how far they're willing to take practice and hard work -- hey, who's got 8 hours a day to dedicate to practice, right?
 It's not like the fate of your eternal soul depends on it.

 Slanting is the new name for underdeveloped technical proficiency and bad habits so it makes sense from a marketing standpoint to create a product that offers a way for players to continue doing what they're already doing.
 Why do it right if you can just keep doing it while paying someone to stroke your mullet?